42force/pf/docs/source/mysqldatabaseaccess.rst

   1. Click the + icon to create a new connection

-  2. Input your instance connection as described
+  2. Input your instance connection from google as described

   3. Test Connection